jack-avery/rinstagib/README.md

 Servers running this gamemode and general discussion available [in the Discord](https://discord.gg/V5Z29SXtsY)

-If you want true INSTAGIB ACTION you can can configure [the convars](https://github.com/jack-avery/rinstagib/blob/main/rinstagib.sp#L37)
+If you want true INSTAGIB ACTION you can use [the convars](https://github.com/jack-avery/rinstagib/blob/main/rinstagib.sp#L37) or modify `tf/cfg/rinstagib.cfg`

 ## Dependencies